ktraister/endless_waltz/endless_waltz/webapp/README.md

 may change in the future.

 ## Operation

+### Env Variables
+This application requires the following env variables to be set:
+  - MongoURI: String value for mongo protocol/hostname/port
+  - MongoUser: Login user for mongo
+  - MongoPass: Login password for Mongo
+  - SessionKey: Unique key to be used for session store in containers
+  - CaptchaKey: Key provided by google to check if captcha responses are valid

 ### On Start
 On startup, the webapp binary reads in configuration variables from the environment.
 These variables deal with Mongo and Logging.
 A new router mutex